PCI Compliance Information

 if I don't want to become PCI compliant?

-failure to comply will attract a non-compliance fee of £40
+failure to comply could attract a non-compliance fee for

-from being compliant to being non-compliant; this fee will
+being compliant to being non-compliant; this fee will not

 Also if you are not compliant to the Payment Card Industry